 Instructional Design Specialist

-First-time and experienced course designers are encouraged to discuss the design or redesign of their courses with MTSU Instructional Design Specialist, Paula Calahan.
-Paula is located in Room 348 of the James E. Walker Library in the Learning, Teaching and Innovative Technology Center, and may be reached at 615-494-7671 or at email@example.com to schedule an appointment.
+First-time course designers are required, and experienced course developers are encouraged, to discuss the design or redesign of their courses with MTSU’s Instructional Design Specialist who is located in Room 348 of the James E. Walker Library in the Learning, Teaching and Innovative Technology Center.
+The IDS may be reached at 615-494-7671 to schedule an appointment.

 Faculty Instructional Technology Center (FITC)